kzmeyao/sando/src/posts/usa/grand-teton.md

     caption: 'Jenny Lake marked the beginning of the Cascade Canyon trail.'
   - file: '2|4'
     alt: 'A deer walking onto the trail.|A waterfall framed by trees on both sides.'
-    caption: 'From deer on the trail and waterfalls like Hidden Falls along the trail, there were lots of surprises along the way.'
+    caption: 'From a close encounter with a deer on the trail to finding out that Hidden Falls is a lot bigger than I imagined, there were many pleasant surprises along the way.'
   - file: '5|6'
     alt: 'A mountain peak rising above the clouds.|Snow-covered mountain peaks with a river flowing in the foreground.'
     caption: 'Fog enveloped the mountains at the beginning of the hike, but as we got further into the canyon, the mountains came into full view.'